International Relations A: Theories of International Politics

 - Contact Hours: 22 hours lectures + fortnightly tutorials; 5 hours tutorials

-- Module Personnel: Lecturer - Dr William Phelan
+- Module Personnel: Lecturer - Prof. William Phelan

 On successful completion of this course students will be able to: